PlathC/GanBasedAugmentation/README.md

 # GAN Augmented CNN

-This repos host the code used to artificially extend the [Hyper-Kvasir dataset](https://datasets.simula.no/hyper-kvasir/) in order to improve classification performance.
+This repos hosts the code used to artificially extend the [Hyper-Kvasir dataset](https://datasets.simula.no/hyper-kvasir/) in order to improve classification performance.

 ## Notebooks